Peterbilt: 2010s

 In 2010, the Model 587 was introduced as a wide-cab aerodynamic tractor, serving as the successor of the 387.
 Sharing its cab structure with the Kenworth T700, the 587 (the first Peterbilt with a "5" model designation) adopted a sharper-edged hood from its predecessor, achieving improvements in aerodynamics, forward visibility, and lighting.
 The Model 382 was introduced as a regional-haul daycab tractor, serving as a shorter/lighter version of the 386/384.

 In 2011, the Model 210 and 220 COEs made their return.
 Assembled in the PACCAR facility in Mexicali, Mexico (alongside the Model 320), the 210/220 now used the chassis of the 325 and 330 (only sourcing the cab assembly with the DAF LF), allowing for increased mechanical commonality and simpler adaption of equipment.
 As before, the model was shared with Kenworth as the K270/K370.
 The company introduced a design variant of the Class 8 1100-series cab, introducing an "Extended Ultra Daycab" for non-sleeper; the option included a raised roof and extended rear cab wall.

 In 2012, the Model 579 was introduced as the Peterbilt wide-cab aerodynamic tractor.
 Replacing the 587 (which remained in production), the 579 served as the flagship model line alongside the "traditional" 389.
-Debuting an all-new cab design (no longer shared with Kenworth), the 579 improved outward visibility (by deleting vent windows), further improved aerodynamics (with redesigned body skirting and optimized under-body design), and improved serviceability.
+Debuting an all-new cab design (no longer shared with Kenworth), the 579 improved outward visibility (by removing vent windows), further improved aerodynamics (with redesigned body skirting and optimized under-body design), and improved serviceability.

 In 2013, the Model 567 was introduced as a Class 8 heavy-duty truck.
 Sharing its size and functionality with the 367, the 567 adopted the newer cab design of the 579 (fitting it with the headlamps from the 389).
 Initially offered with a set-back front axle; a set-forward front axle was also introduced in 2015.

 In 2014, to commemorate 75 years of production, Peterbilt released a 75th Anniversary Edition of the Model 579, which was painted with a two-tone exterior and a matching interior.
 The Class 7 Model 220 underwent a redesign (the Class 6 210 was dropped), again mating a DAF LF cab (which underwent a redesign in 2013) to a Peterbilt-sourced cab and drivetrain.

 In 2015, the company introduced its first medium-duty trucks fueled by compressed natural gas (CNG), offering it as an option for the 337 and 348.
 The Model 388 was redesignated, becoming the shorter-length (123-inch) version of the 389.

 In 2016, the Model 520 was introduced, replacing the Model 320 after 29 years of production.
 While nearly visually identical to its predecessor (adding larger windshield wipers and optional LED headlamps), the refuse-collection functionality of the 520 was upgraded, allowing drivers to drive the vehicle sitting or standing from either side of the cab.

 In 2018, Peterbilt began testing on its first electric vehicle prototypes, building 12 579s and 3 520s with all-electric powertrains.